McCowan's Ltd.

 From Croft To Clearing, V1 #2, 1993

-The McCowan Society is collecting Scots' stories -- in prose or in verse! -- relating to personal experiences with Highland Toffee -- "COO CANDY".
+The McCowan Initiative is collecting Scots' stories -- in prose or in verse! -- relating to personal experiences with Highland Toffee -- "COO CANDY".
 Stories about war-time rationing, events going to or returning from the sweetie shop, and comments! from schoolteachers, parents, ministers, and dentists will all be of interest to be sure!
 Stories about life in Stenhousemuir amongst the makers of Highland Toffee will be particularly appreciated.
 Please send your "McCowan's Highland Toffee Stories" to:

-The James McCowan Memorial Social History Society, c/o 19 Monarchwood Crescent, Don Mills, Ontario, Canada, M3A 1H3, 447-4895, bea@beamccowan.com.
+The James McCowan Memorial Social History Initiative, c/o 19 Monarchwood Crescent, Don Mills, Ontario, Canada, M3A 1H3, 447-4895, bmccowan@netrover.com.